jrf0110/leFunc/README.md

 * Boolean
 * Function

 Basically, all the normal stuff.
 You can't use Undefined, NaN, Null, Global, etc., though I do plan on implementing those soon as long as it's not too costly.
+I've been experimenting with Custom data types via instanceof I've found some solutions that are not too shitty.
+So, expect those in the near future.

+## The Fallback

+If you try and call a leFunc that hasn't been define, it will throw a pretty vague error.
+So, if you want to avoid that, provide a default function under the key "default" like is seen in the first example.

 ## Real Usage